Regular Inventory Prices 2021

 2-5 Trees $20.00

 6-24 Trees $15.00

-Order now for custom budded trees delivered in 2022.
+Order now for custom budded trees delivered in 2023.
 Get the variety you want with the rootstock you want.
-A $1.00/tree deposit is all that is required.
-Final orders for custom budding will be taken July 20, 2020.
+A 25% deposit is all that is required to hold an order.
+Final orders for custom budding will be taken July 20, 2021.
 Please call for more details.